Mher-DeLight/cpersist/CONTRIBUTING.md

 git remote add upstream https://github.com/Mher-DeLight/cpersist git switch -c thing-youre-adding
 ```
 This will create a new branch.
 You should name the branch based on the feature you're adding such that it is easy to tell what it's supposed to do.
 Making a new branch will make it that your changes don't directly affect the main branch if you mess something up.
+Make sure that, at the time you're committing, CPERSIST_BUILD_TESTS in CMakeLists.txt is set to OFF.
+You can set it by passing -DCPERSIST_BUILD_TESTS=ON to the compilation command, but please do not modify it from the CMakeLists.txt directly.

 After that, you should make your changes.
 During those changes, you should periodically commit your changes via:
 ```bash